Meet the APH Team

 Karen Buchinger, DVM

 I sold Alameda Pet Hospital to Dr. Wagner at the end of 2020, after owning it for 23 wonderful years.
 Now I can focus on being a general practitioner to help all the dogs and cats that need us, and in my new spare time I plan to resume hobbies long-forgotten.
 I grew up in California and have always had animals around me.
 It seemed natural I should become a veterinarian.
 I enjoy spending time with my partner, playing with our dogs and cats, and being outdoors.
 I also love to travel and see new places.
-But when I am working I like being a general practitioner, so I can help all those dogs and cats who need us.

 Kristen Harris, DVM

 I grew up in the Central Valley with cows in the backyard, cats in the house, and a constant rotation of neighborhood dogs.
 After graduating from Stanford I attended UC Davis, focusing on dermatology and surgery.
 I practiced for six years in Marin County where I handled everything from semi-feral barn cats to champion show dogs, caring for both pets and their families.
 My husband and I live in Alameda with our two children, two cats, and an English Setter named Ozzie.